-RTLB with little or no proficiency in te reo, but who have a genuine understanding of the kaupapa/tikanga of the kura are able to work within the kura setting with the agreement of kaiako and parents, family/whānau.
+RTLB with little or no proficiency in te reo, but who have a genuine understanding of the kaupapa/tikanga of the kura can work within the kura setting with the agreement of teachers/kaiako and parents, family/whānau.

-Requests for Support are focussed on either an individual student's learning/behaviour, groups of students' learning/behaviour or schools' inclusive practices.
+Requests for Support are focussed on either an individual student's learning/behaviour, groups of students' learning/behaviour or schools'/kura/Kāhui Ako inclusive practices.
 With the consent of the cluster manager, RTLB can work across clusters to provide an effective and relevant service to kura.

-Communication with the kura staff and whānau/parents
+Communication with the kura staff and parents/whānau